 Teaching on campus takes place between 9am and 7pm, Monday to Friday.
 Placements will include early, late and night shifts, as well as weekends and bank holidays.
 You will have seven weeks’ annual holiday at set times (which may not coincide with school holidays).

 Our course is accredited by the Nursing and Midwifery Council (NMC).
-When you graduate, you will be able to apply to register with the NMC and you will have a varied range of roles to choose from.
+When you graduate, you'll be able to apply to register with the NMC.

 Specialist children's nurses can build careers in a number of fields.
 You might choose to become a specialist nurse practitioner, a consultant nurse or a modern matron.
 Or, you could choose to work in nurse education, research, or community healthcare management.
 Read our employability case studies to find out what our graduates do when they complete their course.